-There are over 750,000 podcasts as of June 2019, 51 percent of the U.S. population has listened to a podcast, and 22 percent of us listen to podcasts weekly*.
+There are over 2 million podcasts as of January 2023, with 100 million active listeners in the U.S., and the age group 25-34 years accounts for 28% of podcast listeners*.
 From daily news podcasts and true crime podcasts to fictional story podcasts and personal finance podcasts, there are a lot of podcasts for your daily commute.

-Since personal finance can be a pretty difficult and expansive concept, we selected some of our favorites that can help you get your finances in order.
-Each podcast is good for a variety of reasons, so we broke down what the best parts are.
+Since personal finance can be a difficult and expansive concept, we selected some of our favorites to help you get your finances in order.
+Each podcast is good for various reasons, so we broke down the best parts.
 (Now you don’t have to!)
 Here are our favorite podcasts and their best qualities:

 Financial Freedom & Millennial Money Minutes

 Financial Freedom was created by Grant Sabatier, who also wrote a book under the same name and hosts a blog called MillennialMoney.com.
 CNBC has referred to him as “the Millennial Millionaire.”
 He was unemployed and broke after college, until he decided he wanted to have enough money to enjoy life.
 He shares his journey and what he learned with readers and listeners to make financial freedom accessible to all.
 Each episode ranges between 30 and 50 minutes.

 From The Website: “Financial Freedom was launched in 2018 and focuses on money, meaning, and everything in between.
 On the Financial Freedom podcast, we interview remarkable people and share strategies for mastering money and living a meaningful life.
 Topics include personal finance, investing, side hustling, real estate, entrepreneurship, early retirement, and more.
 Hosted by Grant Sabatier, author of Financial Freedom and creator of Millennial Money.”